Spectral Diffusion Models on the Sphere: Background

 \section{Background}

-To establish the foundations of our spectral diffusion framework on the sphere, we first review score-based generative modeling in Euclidean spaces (see, among others,~\cite{hyvarinen05,song19}), and then introduce the elements of harmonic analysis required to extend these ideas to spherical domains (cf.~\cite{mp11,ah12}). \\ Throughout the paper, vectors in Euclidean space are denoted by bold lowercase letters \( \mathbf{x} \in \mathbb{R}^n \), while complex-valued vectors are written \( \mathbf{z} \in \mathbb{C}^d \), with \( \mathfrak{R}[\mathbf{z}] \) and \( \mathfrak{I}[\mathbf{z}] \) denoting their real and imaginary parts.
-Time-dependent stochastic processes are written \( \mathbf{x}(t) \), with \( p_t \) denoting their marginal densities, and \( \mathbf{w} \) standard Brownian motion.
+To establish the foundations of our spectral diffusion framework on the sphere, we first review score-based generative modeling in Euclidean spaces (see, among others,~\cite{hyvarinen05,song19}), and then review the elements of harmonic analysis required to extend these ideas to spherical domains (cf.~\cite{mp11,ah12}). \\ Throughout the paper, vectors in Euclidean space are denoted by bold lowercase letters \( \mathbf{x} \in \mathbb{R}^n \), while complex-valued vectors are written \( \mathbf{z} \in \mathbb{C}^d \), with \( \mathfrak{R}[\mathbf{z}] \) and \( \mathfrak{I}[\mathbf{z}] \) denoting their real and imaginary parts and $\mathbf{z}^*$ the complex conjugate of $\mathbf{z}$.
+Time-dependent stochastic processes are written \( \mathbf{x}(t) \), indexed by a continuous diffusion variable $t\in[0,T]$.
+With the slight abuse of notation we shall abbreviate their marginal densities \( p_t(\mathbf{x}(t)) \) by $p_t(\mathbf{x})$.
+Finally, $\mathbf{w}(t)$ denotes a standard $n$-dimensional Brownian motion.